onskop/markdownz/trial-solution.md

+This is a classic "Product Lifecycle vs. User Lifecycle" conflict.
+You have a **System Cycle** (Weekly reports on Mon/Sat) and a **User Cycle** (Trial ends exactly 3 or 7 days after signup).

+Since you are using FlutterFlow and Cloud Functions (Buildship) with flexible date inputs for your AI, you have the technical agility to solve this creatively.

+Here are four strategies to solve the "Triple Report Overlap" problem, ranked from most conversion-focused to most UX-consistent.

+---

 ### Solution 1: The "Graduation" Report (Recommended)
 **Concept:** Treat the Trial End report differently than a Weekly Report.
 Instead of giving them a standard "How you ate this week" report when the trial ends, give them a **"Future Projection"** report.